 Funding for 10 flights per water year would provide optimal high-resolution snowpack information throughout the snow accumulation and melt periods.
-In California, the program is immediately scalable across existing "High Sierra" programs in the Kaweah, Kings, San Joaquin, Merced, and Toulumne watersheds and could be scaled quickly in the Feather and Yuba watersheds.
+In California, the 2023 program has been scaled to 12 basins (including the Kings) and nominally 4 flights per basin.
+The program can be quickly upscaled by additional flights and to basins that have snowoff flights in place.
 The program is scalable across western US watersheds should funding be made available.